Pawlo77/Numerical-Methods/pro1/project.md

 | 3           | 0.981548363136206  | 0.98154836313620497101            | -1.018e-15  |

 Although relatively small Wolfram accuracy all of the errors are lower than set tolerance of \(10^{-12}\).

+Please note that all of upper examples zero points are checked with zero points returned by <code>fzero</code> function from Matlab, however such testing for our implementation was immposible to be automated thus <code>fzero</code> can return another zero points even if provided with the same starting approximation.

+However, for examples 1-3 and 6 both Wolfram and <code>fzero</code> returns zero points that are enough close to our custom Halley's method zero point to meet set tolerance, which concludes correctness of our implementation based on this 4 test cases.